Foundation-Devices/passport-firmware/DEVELOPMENT.md

     sudo apt install python3-pip
     sudo pip3 install rshell                                  # (this should install rshell in /usr/local/)

+### Using Justfile commands
+To use Just for running commands, first follow the instructions here: https://github.com/casey/just#installation to install Just.
+Note that `Pillow` must be updated to `8.3.1` for all commands to work properly.

+Once Just has been installed, the developer can use `just` commands to perform actions such as building, flashing, resetting and even taking screenshots of the displays screen.

+Note that all `just` commands must be run from `ports/stm32/` directory.

+Here are some of the most common `just` commands and their usages:

+    just flash {version} - Builds if necessary, signs with a user key and then flashes the device with the firmware binary created under `build-Passport/` just reset - Resets the device
+    just screenshot {filename} - Screenshots the device and saves to the desired filename

+See the `Justfile` included in our source for the full list of `just` commands.

 ## Building
 ### Open Shell Windows/Tabs
 You will need several shell windows or tabs open to interact with the various tools.